Uberi/University-Notes/GENE123/GENE123.md

 So far, the only passive elements in our circuits is the resistor.

-A capacitor is another passive circuit element that stores energy.
+A capacitor is another passive circuit element that stores energy in charged plates.
 A capacitor is a two-terminal device that is made of two conductive plates stacked close together, separated by a layer of insulating material, called the dialectric.

 When charge enters one end of a capacitor, it stops at the dialectric.
 However, the charges have an electric field, which extends over to the other plate.
 This repels charges in the other plate, pushing charge out of the other end of the capacitor.